Shared Lab Space; Beyond The Frontier of Bio/Pharma EnvironmentsOctober 29, 2018 - By Michael Walsh

 “The Design challenge for these modular spaces is to accommodate forty companies within a [scientific lab] space, but the companies are unknown,” says Grinkgo’s Tedford.
 “We’ve reconstructed six times … we have to take into consideration custom HVAC, sterile spaces, power backup, utilities, pipes … we now have our pipes in the ceilings so that they can be mobile and modular - and all the while you think about the environment of protecting the cells,” adds Tedford.
 Chaudhuri confirmed, “it is such complex workspace, with the EPA having layers of hazards [to be concerned with] … you could cure cancer but have a billion in fines.”

-No doubt a daunting and arduous business endeavor that requires scientists to understand what it takes to create space for the science community; yet it is a labor of love that Chaudhuri has seen pay dividend.
+No doubt it’s a daunting and arduous business endeavor that requires scientists to understand what it takes to create space for the science community, yet it is a labor of love that Chaudhuri has seen pay dividend.
 “We launched a new Cambridge building in July and by September it was one hundred percent occupied,” he attests.
 “We are in a very different environment [than typically shared office space] where we become so integrated with our clients that we truly become part of their growth infrastructure,” he praised.

 It is their understanding of, “the science behind the pharma” that is the key to successfully built and run shared lab space, affirmed Chaudhuri.
 A growing real estate practice that seems to be on par with the perpetual evolution of its experimental tenants.Amrit Chaudhuri Nate Tedford Paul Delaney Ara Krafian